 It can be divided into two main types:

-There is no acoustic stimulus.
+This is by far the most common type of tinnitus, where there is no acoustic stimulus.
 Common causes are:

 - Otological: noise-induced and other forms of hearing loss, presbyacusis, otosclerosis, impacted cerumen, ear infection, Ménière's disease.

 - Neurological: head injury, multiple sclerosis, acoustic neuroma and other similar tumours.

 - Infectious: meningitis, syphilis.

 - Drug-related: salicylates, non-steroidal anti-inflammatory drugs (NSAIDs), aminoglycosides, loop diuretics, cytotoxicity.

 - Jaw disorders: temporomandibular joint dysfunction.

 Many cases of tinnitus have no identifiable cause.